FissoreD/elpi-formalization/theories/notes.md

   is_det (Goal p (Call t)).
 ```

 This is a simplified version of determinacy checking.
-It states that in a
+It trees that in a
 program where all rules of deterministic predicates include a cut followed by
 calls to deterministic predicates, a query to a deterministic predicate will
 produce no choice points.